 How Do Other People Automate Their Homes?

 With smart tech on the rise, it’s important to consider how people actually incorporate these devices into their daily lives.
 Our findings show that many people automate their homes for convenience with half of survey respondents saying they were motivated to invest in smart home devices to help organize their lives.
-This is consistent with our own research in the industry, as well as which devices are most popular like smart hubs/speakers, thermostats, and doorbell cameras.
+This is consistent with our own research in the industry, as well as which devices are most popular like necessary protocols, thermostats, and doorbell cameras.

 Additionally, half of respondents use their smart devices for entertainment, such as streaming music or television.
 Because convenience is key to many people’s smart homes, it makes sense that being able to access your favorite shows and playlists through a single interface or via voice commands is a top priority.